tornado20174037/Simulated-Robots/README.md

   - An ultrasonic sensor is embedded, with a limited range (5 meters)
   - 2 motorized wheels allow the robot to operate in the environment
-  - Its current pose in the environment is known (Position and orientation)
+  - Its current pose in the environment is known (Position and orientation) Strategy 1:
+When an obstacle is detected, the robot stops and turns by a specified angle.
+Then, it continues to move forward with the new direction for 3 seconds.
+Then it turns to the opposite direction and move forward.\

+Strategy 2:
+When an obstacle is detected, the robot stops and turns by a specified angle.
+Then, it continues to move forward while gradually adjusting its heading to align with the target direction.
+Once the adjustment is complete, the robot proceeds forward.